 Manuel Neuer ‘irritated’ as Bayern Munich contract talks stall

+The veteran goalkeeper’s unusually candid comments come amid widespread reports that his current contract negotiations have hit the rocks.football Updated: Apr 19, 2020 15:20 IST

+Bayern Munich captain and goalkeeper Manuel Neuer told German media Sunday he has become “irritated” with negotiations to extend his contract, which have reportedly stalled in recent weeks.
 “All talks I have had since I have been here have been confidential... nothing has ever leaked,” the 34-year-old told Germany’s most popular daily Bild.
 “But now, details about the current talks are constantly appearing in the media, and are often untrue.
 That irritates me.
 It’s not something I am used to at Bayern.”

-The veteran goalkeeper’s unusually candid comments come amid widespread reports that his current contract negotiations have hit the rocks.

 “I want to have a contract which is a win-win situation for me and Bayern.
 I want to perform, be there for the team... and give 100 percent,” he said.